LLNL/axom/src/axom/multimat/docs/sphinx/multimat_materials.rst

 Volume Fractions
 #######################

-The Cell-Material Relation determines how materials are allocated to each cell but it does not determine how much of each material is present in the cell.
-Volume fractions determine how much of each material there is in each cell as a percentage.
-If a cell contains materials A and B at 20% and 80%, respectively, then the volume fractions for those materials in the cell are: 0.2 and 0.8.
-Note that the sum of volume fractions in a cell must be 1 to account for all of the cell.
-Volume fractions must be provided for every valid cell/material combination provided for in the CMR and they must be specified in the same order as data in the CMR.
+The CMR determines how materials are allocated to each cell but it does not determine how much of each material is present in the cell.
+Volume fractions determine how much of each material exists in each cell and is given as a percentage.
+If a cell contains materials A and B at 20% and 80%, respectively, then the volume fractions for those materials in the cell are: *0.2* and *0.8*.
+Note that the sum of volume fractions in a cell must equal 1 to account for all of the cell.
+Volume fractions must be provided for every valid cell/material pair in the CMR and they must be specified using the same data layout as data in the CMR.

 .. figure:: figures/volume_fractions.png
    :figwidth: 600px

    Diagram showing mixed-material mesh with volume fractions shown in CELL_DOM table.

-Volume fractions are a field and fields have an added concept of sparsity.
-Fields can provide data for every possible cell/material combination; this is called a dense field.
-Dense fields are easy to understand since they have values for every cell/material pair but they take more memory.
-Fields can also be sparse, which eliminates the values where the material does not exist.
-For volume fractions, sparse data compresses out all of the zeroes and the data array only contains non-zero values.
+Volume fractions are stored in MultiMat as a field and fields have an added concept of sparsity.
+Fields can provide data for every possible cell/material pair; this is called a dense field.
+Dense fields are easy to understand since they have values for every cell/material pair and they take more memory since zeroes must be provided even for invalid cell/material pairs.
+Fields can also be sparse, which eliminates the zeroes where a material does not exist.

 Volume fraction data are provided to MultiMat wrapped in an ``axom::ArrayView`` object, which provides the default values for the volume fractions.
-The ArrayView is passed to MultiMat using the ``setVolfracField()`` method.
-The following example shows how to pass a dense volume fraction field to MultiMat - note the zeroes where the material is not present.
-After adding volume fractions, the MultiMat object is fully constructed and can be used to store field data.
+The *ArrayView* is passed to MultiMat using the ``setVolfracField()`` method.
+The following example shows how to pass a dense volume fraction field to MultiMat.
+Note the zeroes where the material is not present.
+After adding volume fractions, the MultiMat object is fully constructed and it can be used to store field data.

 .. code-block:: cpp